Alicanto

 Undiagnosed Diseases Network

-Alexa McCray currently serves as a Principal Investigator of the US-wide Undiagnosed Diseases Network, an NIH research study that seeks to provide answers for patients and families affected by undiagnosed conditions.
+Alexa McCray served as a Principal Investigator of the US-wide Undiagnosed Diseases Network.
+This NIH research study seeks to provide answers for patients and families affected by undiagnosed conditions.